PrimeTimeTran/j-Portfolio/_posts/2020-12-2-AWS-Solutions-Architect.markdown

 - EC2
 - S3 Buckets
-- EC2 Hiberate
 - Security Groups
 - Amazon CloudFront
 - Elastic Network Interface
-  Logical component in a VPC that represent a virtual network card
+  - Logical component in a VPC that represent a virtual network card
+  - Primary Private IPv4
+  - One Elastic IP
+  - One Public IPv4
+  - One or more security groups
+  - A MAC address
+  - Bound to a specific AZ
+  - Can be independently moved and attached to instances

+- EC2 Hibernate